+The Lord's Prayer

+All

-The Lord's Prayer All Our Father, who art in heaven, hallowed be thy Name, thy kingdom come, thy will be done, on earth as it is in heaven.
+Our Father, who art in heaven, hallowed be thy Name, thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, and the power, and the glory, for ever and ever.
+Amen.

-Amen. anguom, and the power, and the glory, for ever and ever.
-Amen Suffrages A Veronica Aplenc Intercessor Show us your mercy, O Lord; People And grant us your salvation.
-Intercessor Clothe your ministers with righteousness; People Let your people sing with joy.
+Suffrages A Veronica Aplenc

+Intercessor Show us your mercy, O Lord; People And grant us your salvation.

+Intercessor Clothe your ministers with righteousness;

+People Let your people sing with joy.

 Intercessor Give peace, O Lord, in all the world; People For only in you can we live in safety.

-Intercessor Lord, keep this nation under your care; People And guide us in the way of justice and truth.
-Intercessor Let your way be known upon earth; People Your saving health among all nations.
-Intercessor Let not the needy, O Lord, be forgotten;People Nor the hope of the poor be taken away.
-Intercessor Create in us clean hearts, O God; People And sustain us with your Holy Spirit.
-The Collect of the Day Officiant Grant, O merciful God, that your Church, being gathered together in unity by your Holy Spirit, may show forth your power among all peoples, to the glory of your Name; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+Intercessor Lord, keep this nation under your care;

+People And guide us in the way of justice and truth.

+Intercessor Let your way be known upon earth;

+People Your saving health among all nations.

+Intercessor Let not the needy, O Lord, be forgotten; People Nor the hope of the poor be taken away.

+Intercessor Create in us clean hearts, O God;

+People And sustain us with your Holy Spirit.

+The Collect of the Day

+Officiant

+Grant us, Lord, not to be anxious about earthly things, but to love things heavenly; and even now, while we are placed among things that are passing away, to hold fast to those that shall endure; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

+A Collect for Guidance

+Officiant

-A Collect for Guidance Officiant Heavenly Father, in you we live and move and have our being: We humbly pray you so to guide and govern us by your Holy Spirit, that in all the cares and occupations of our life we may not forget you, but may remember that we are ever walking in your sight; through Jesus Christ our Lord.
+Heavenly Father, in you we live and move and have our being: We humbly pray you so to guide and govern us by your Holy Spirit, that in all the cares and occupations of our life we may not forget you, but may remember that we are ever walking in your sight; through Jesus Christ our Lord.
 Amen.

+A Prayer for Mission

+Officiant

-A Prayer for Mission Officiant Almighty and everlasting God, by whose Spirit the whole body of your faithful people is governed and sanctified: Receive our supplications and prayers which we offer before you for all members of your holy Church, that in their vocation and ministry they may truly and devoutly serve you; through our Lord and Savior Jesus Christ.
+Almighty and everlasting God, by whose Spirit the whole body of your faithful people is governed and sanctified: Receive our supplications and prayers which we offer before you for all members of your holy Church, that in their vocation and ministry they may truly and devoutly serve you; through our Lord and Savior Jesus Christ.
 Amen.

+Please be seated.